-Laura Dixon is a seasoned travel writer and is our family travel expert.
-In 2011 she helped us launch our kids collection and, as well as being au fait with everything you need to know about travelling as a family, she contributes to The Guardian, Condé Nast Traveller, National Geographic Travellerand many more.
+Laura Dixon is a seasoned travel writer who has contributed to The Guardian, Condé Nast Traveller, National Geographic Travellerand many more.
 In 2012 she won editorial freelancer of the year at the Southwest Freelancer awards.
-For i-escape, she's been to Sri Lanka, Scotland, Madeira, Iceland, Venice, France, Belgium and Catalonia.
+For i-escape, she helped us launch our kids collection in 2011, and has reviewed hotels in Sri Lanka, Scotland, Madeira, Iceland, Venice, France, Belgium and Catalonia.

 Jo’s career has taken her from teaching 7-year-olds in Battersea to copywriting for Sawdays and i-escape.
 On the way she's written a guidebook to Cardiff, edited a listings magazines in Amsterdam, compiled the family pages for Bristol's Venue magazine, and taken time out to bring up two children and one small fluffy dog.
 As a child she was whisked off on train journeys to Finland, Scandinavia, Austria and France; later she lived with hippies in San Francisco and survived a heatwave in New York.
 Her favourite holidays are slow ones - a jaunt around Wicklow in a gypsy caravan, a week of gastropubbery in Suffolk.